Level (video games): History

-In the early days of video games (1970s–2000s), a single programmer would develop the maps and layouts for a game, and a discipline or profession dedicated solely to level design did not exist.
+In the early days of video games (1970s–2000s), a single programmer would develop the maps and layouts for a game, and a discipline or profession, dedicated solely to level design did not exist.
 Early games often featured a level system of ascending difficulty as opposed to progression of storyline.
 An example of the former approach is the arcade shoot 'em up game Space Invaders (1978), where each level looks the same, repeating endlessly until the player loses all their lives.
 An example of the latter approach is the arcade platform game Donkey Kong (1981), which uses multiple distinct levels to progress a storyline; as Mario (originally called Jumpman) tries to rescue Pauline from Donkey Kong, each level ends with Kong fleeing with Pauline and then Mario having to complete a different level each time, until he finally confronts Kong.

 1983's Lode Runner was one of the first titles to ship with a level editor.
 Its designer, Doug Smith, reputedly paid neighborhood children to design levels for the game.
 The same year, the multiplayer dungeon crawl Dandy was released, and it also shipped with a level editor which was documented in the manual.
 ZZT (1991) is a later game with user-accessible mapping and scripting.

 A game genre that required significant amounts of time to design areas were text-based games, such as MUDs.
 Often, promoted users were assigned to make new paths, new rooms, new equipment, and new actions, often using the game interface itself.

-Doom (1993) and Doom II (1994) were two of the first games to attract focused game modding activity, and many WAD level files were made for them.
+3D first-person shooters Doom (1993) and Doom II (1994) were two of the first games to attract focused game modding activity, and many WAD level files were made for them.
 One of the reasons was a clear separation between the level files and game engine itself.
 Half-Life, Quake 3, and many other games have notable mapping tools and communities focusing on user-generated content.